Billy Bishop Toronto City Airport: 1990s–2010s

 In January 2009, it was announced that the TPA would purchase a second, larger ferry to support Porter's activities.
 The ferry was financed out of the airport improvement fee charged to passengers.
 The ferry had been proposed by Porter CEO Robert Deluce to the TPA's Board of Directors over the period of March–June 2008.
 The decision to approve the ferry precipitated a conflict-of-interest investigation of TPA director Colin Watson, who is a self-described friend of Deluce's, and who voted in a 5–4 decision to approve the ferry.
 Watson was cleared of the charge by the federal Ethics Commissioner Mary Dawson in June 2009.
 The new ferry, named Marilyn Bell I (the name was chosen after a public naming contest), went into service on January 22, 2010.

 At its annual meeting on September 3, 2009, the TPA announced that it would rename the airport after William Avery "Billy" Bishop, a Canadian First World War flying ace.
 The proposal drew criticism from TPA critics such as Adam Vaughan, charging "the port authority is putting together a "feel-good story" to prevent people from asking tough questions about how the island airport is governed."
 On November 10, 2009, after approval from Transport Canada, the TPA officially renamed the airport to Billy Bishop Toronto City Airport.
 It is the second airport in Canada, after Owen Sound Billy Bishop Regional Airport, to be named for Bishop.
 The airport continued to be listed in aeronautical publications and weather reports as Toronto City Centre Airport, until February 11, 2010.

-In the September 17, 2009, La Presse newspaper, Air Canada president and CEO Calin Rovinescu was quoted as saying that the term of exclusivity for Porter at the airport ends in 2010 and that Air Canada is considering a return to the airport in 2010, if acceptable terms can be arranged.
+In the September 17, 2009, La Presse newspaper, Air Canada president and CEO Călin Rovinescu was quoted as saying that the term of exclusivity for Porter at the airport ends in 2010 and that Air Canada is considering a return to the airport in 2010, if acceptable terms can be arranged.
 Later in September, Jazz chief executive officer Joseph Randell reiterated the comments stating that it intended to restore service as early as April 2010.